henryoman/pump-kit/README.md

 ---

+## ⚠️ Not Ready for Production

+**This SDK is currently in active development and is NOT ready for production use.**

+- Core functionality is being tested
+- APIs may change without notice
+- Use at your own risk on devnet only
+- Do not use with real funds on mainnet

+We'll remove this notice once the SDK has been thoroughly tested and audited.

+---

 ## Why Solana Kit 4.0?

 Pump Kit is built on Solana Kit 4.0, the next generation of Solana development tools that dramatically outperforms legacy `@solana/web3.js`: